How to build a consulting rate card that protects your margins on every engagement

 If your realization rate is 90%, divide your calculated rate by 0.90.
 The $238 rate rises to $264 to maintain the same margin after accounting for unbilled time and billing adjustments.

+Rates by role, blended team rates, and escalation mechanisms: each element handles a different type of engagement and pricing situation.
 Rate card development produces a structured document that guides pricing decisions across all engagement types.

 1. Rates by role and experience level.
 Your rate card should have rates for each role: partner, senior consultant, consultant, analyst, or whatever levels your firm uses.
 Each rate reflects the cost and margin calculation for that role.
 The card provides the starting point for any engagement pricing.